 Oh I’m glad you asked me this.
 I think my favourite animal would be a harvest mouse.
 These little creatures weave nests.
 I feel they are so brave because they are so little yet they manage to survive and build their life in a frightening world.
 They are full of courage and an absolute belief in themselves.

-The ICE-P Conference is taking place on the 26th September.
+Amanda will be presenting at the Inspire Challenge Excel Conference on the 26th September, with a talk entitled “Suffrage and Ceilings (glass or otherwise).
 To book your tickets visit the Kent Online Store: https://bit.ly/2zyPoTK